Old Tucson Studios: Open to the public

 Old Tucson served as an ideal location for shooting scenes for TV series like NBC's The High Chaparral (1967–1971) with Leif Erickson and Cameron Mitchell where the ranch house survived the 1995 fire; the 1970s–1980s series Little House on the Prairie with Michael Landon, Kung Fu, and later Father Murphy, featuring Merlin Olsen and Petrocelli (1974–76) used the site.
 Three Amigos was a popular comedy movie shot there in the 1980s with Steve Martin, utilizing the church set.
 From 1989 to 1992, the western show The Young Riders filmed here and at the Mescal, Arizona sister site.
 The main street appears prominently in 1990s westerns such as Tombstone (1993) with Kurt Russell and Val Kilmer.
 A partial mirror set exists at Mescal and is featured in The Quick and the Dead (1995), with Sharon Stone and Gene Hackman which filmed all of the town of Redemption scenes at the studios.

 Fire

 On April 24, 1995, a fire destroyed much of Old Tucson Studios.
 Buildings, costumes, and memorabilia were lost in the blaze.
 Among the memorabilia destroyed was the wardrobe from Little House on the Prairie.
 Also lost in the blaze was the only copy of a short film about the history of Old Tucson Studios.
 This film included rare behind-the-scenes footage of stars such as William Holden, John Wayne, and Angie Dickinson.
 The Reno, a steam locomotive from the Virginia and Truckee Railroad on static display in the park, was also badly damaged.

-The fire originated inside building 74, which was a sign shop.
-This building backed up to an entertainment venue and was located on Kansas Street across from the sound stage.
-A show had just finished there and the crowd was being escorted by the actors from the show.
-Within minutes, flames were discovered inside the shop and security radioed the front gate, which called 911.
-In the meantime, someone pulled a fire hose from just north of this location (outside the Rio Bravo Jail building).
-When it was discovered that the hose was not long enough, it was dropped and another hose was pulled from the area of Chinese Alley.
-However, the original hose was not turned off, which bled off the pressure to the second hose.
-300 guests and employees were forced to evacuate the park.
-Tucson Estates Fire Department arrived in less than 10 minutes with one truck and two firemen.
-However, by this time the fire had progressed too quickly to be suppressed by this basic equipment.
-A multiple-alarm call was put out to dispatch more fire units.
-100 pieces of equipment and over 200 firefighters were deployed from every fire department in the Tucson metro area, including Davis Monthan Air Force Base and the Arizona National Guard.